open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

    -  The fact is external to the contracting process but serves a common need.
 For example, a supplier ID from a company register is sufficient to identify it.
 However, it is a common need to get the supplier's name.
 As such, we include a field for the supplier's name, so that users can avoid the extra step of performing a lookup against the corporate register.
    -  The fact is calculated from details that are unpublished.
 For example, many jurisdictions don't publish unsuccessful bidders.
 As such, we include a ``numberOfTenderers`` field, in addition to a ``tenderers`` array.

+-  Avoid adding fields for facts that can be calculated from other fields.
+This introduces the possibility of inconsistent values.
+Some exceptions:

+   -  The fact can't be calculated in all cases.
+For example, a tender notice might specify a contract period's ``durationInDays``, before its ``startDate`` and ``endDate`` are known.
+   -  The fact is calculated from details that are unpublished.
+For example, many jurisdictions don't publish unsuccessful bidders.
+As such, we include a ``numberOfTenderers`` field, in addition to a ``tenderers`` array.

 Normative statements
 --------------------